WmeLuna/Discord-Kernel-Linux-Guide/readme.md

-# Kernel guide for Windows
+# Kernel guide for Linux

 This guide shows how to create a Discord setup with Kernel, Goosemod, OpenAsar, Powercord, BetterDiscord and Cumcord.